Accelerating Scope 3 Decarbonization: How Global Businesses and Their Suppliers Are Collaborating for a Net-Zero Future

 With emissions continuing to rise and this year projected to be the hottest on record, the stakes for climate action have never been higher.
 However, despite the urgent need for action, progress remains slow for most companies.
 While one-third of the world’s 2,000 largest companies have set net-zero goals, only 18% are on track to meet their 2050 targets, and even fewer are ready for interim 2030 milestones.

-This disconnect highlights a major barrier to decarbonization: Scope 3 emissions, which account for the bulk of most companies' carbon footprints and are notoriously hard to measure and mitigate.
+This disconnect highlights a major barrier to decarbonization: scope 3 emissions, which account for the bulk of most companies' carbon footprints and are notoriously hard to measure and mitigate.
 A lack of transparency persists, with only 13% of large companies (1,000+ employees) with multiple ratings collecting primary emissions data from their own suppliers.
 This drops to 6% for those rated for the first time.
 To address this transparency gap, companies must build their operational capabilities around carbon and enhance engagement with suppliers to help them do the same.

 Building Supplier Carbon Maturity Through Collaboration